 - (A) The agreement dated February 1, 2015, and maturing October 1, 2034, was entered into by the University for the purpose of refunding an IHELA loan agreement, that was originally issued for the purpose of financing construction, improvement and equipping of various campus student housing, classroom, office and athletic facilities.
 Interest is payable semiannually on April 1 and October 1, and principal is payable annually beginning October 1, 2015.
 The bonds bear interest at rates ranging from 3.00% to 4.25%.
 The bonds are callable in whole or part by the borrower on or after October 2023.
 In accordance with the bond agreement, the University is required to maintain a debt service reserve fund which shall be used solely for the payment of principal and interest on the bonds, and the agreement provides for certain covenants including financial ratios.
-The agreement is collateralized by a real estate mortgage on specific land, buildings and equipment. - (B) The agreement dated June 15, 2010, relates to the acquisition, construction, equipping and furnishing of a new student housing facility and related housing facility improvements, including parking.
+The agreement is collateralized by a real estate mortgage on specific land, buildings and equipment. - (B) The agreement dated June 15, 2010, and maturing March 1, 2035, relates to the acquisition, construction, equipping and furnishing of a new student housing facility and related housing facility improvements, including parking.
 Interest is payable monthly, and principal is payable annually.
-The bond agreement has a variable rate formula adjusted to an index of 70% of one-month LIBOR plus 1.90%, which is reset monthly (3.10% as of June 30, 2022). - As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
+To allow for the sunset of the LIBOR rate mechanism, the bond agreement was amended effective May 1, 2023, to a variable rate formula adjusted to an index of 70% of one-month CME term Secured Overnight Financing Rate plus 1.90%, which is reset monthly (5.54% as of June 30, 2023).
+Prior to May 1, 2023, the bond agreement had a variable rate formula adjusted to an index of 70% of one-month LIBOR plus 1.90%, which was reset monthly.

+As a strategy to maintain acceptable levels of exposure to the risk of changes in future cash flows due to interest rate fluctuations, the University entered into an interest rate swap agreement for the full amount of the loan.
 The agreement was effective July 2017 and provides for the University to receive interest from the counterparty at 70% of one-month LIBOR plus 1.90% and to pay interest to the counterparty at the fixed rate of 3.03% on the outstanding loan balance.
 The swap terminates on October 1, 2026.
-At June 30, 2022 and 2021, the fair value of the swap agreement was an asset of approximately \$313,400 and a liability of approximately \$281,000, respectively. - (C) Tranche A-The agreement dated May 20, 2014, and maturing May 2035 relates to the renovation and construction of the Student Center.
-Interest is payable monthly with principal payments monthly beginning January 2020.
-The bond agreement has a variable interest rate indexed to 75% of onemonth LIBOR plus 2.00% which is reset monthly (3.28% as of June 30, 2022).
-The variable rate formula may be adjusted beginning October 1, 2022.
+At June 30, 2023 and 2022, the fair value of the swap agreement was an asset of approximately \$529,800 and \$313,400, respectively.
+Based on amendments to the swap effective May 1, 2023, after the sunset of the LIBOR mechanism on or around June 30, 2023, the University will begin to receive interest from the counterparty at 70% of one-month CME term SOFR plus 1.90% and will pay interest to the counterparty at the fixed rate of 3.03% on the outstanding loan balance.

 Note 7.
-Notes, Bonds Payable and Line of Credit and Subsequent Event (Continued)
+Notes, Bonds Payable and Line of Credit (Continued)